mrydeen/sample_app/README.md

-# SmartGridz application
+# Sample application

-This repository holds the smartgridz spring boot application.
+This repository holds the sample spring boot application.
 This is a Linux based application that requires a MySQL backend.

 ## Requirements